hmchen47/Programming/WebDev/Frontend-W3C/3-HTML5AppGame/03d-Online.md

 #### Notes for 3.4.2 Drag and drop files in a drop zone

-+ Example: moving files to drop zone w/ details
++ Example: moving files to drop zone w/ filenames
   + tasks
     + prevent the browser default behavior
     + create listed items for the drop zone